How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 - Protect your baby from any infections

-If your body has too much or too less of amniotic fluid, it can cause complications during pregnancy ranging from a cracked placenta to preterm labour.
+If your body has too much or too little amniotic fluid, it can cause complications during pregnancy, ranging from a cracked placenta to preterm labour.
+When the amniotic fluid level gets high, it is called polyhydramnios, and when the level goes down too much, it is called oligohydramnios (2).
 Typically, the amniotic fluid index should be 8 – 18 in a normal pregnancy.
+While mild cases are common and manageable, it is still important to stay aware of the signs and monitor the amniotic fluid at regular intervals.

 How Much Amniotic Fluid Is Needed for Normal Delivery?

-If your body has too much or too little amniotic fluid, it can cause complications during pregnancy ranging from a cracked placenta to preterm labour.
 The amniotic fluid index should typically be 8-18 in a normal pregnancy.
-During pregnancy, the amniotic sac, which is a fluid-filled sac that surrounds and protects the fetus, gradually fills with amniotic fluid.
+During pregnancy, the amniotic sac, which is a fluid-filled sac that surrounds and protects the fetus, gradually fills with amniotic fluid (3).

 During delivery, it is important to have adequate amniotic fluid to help cushion the baby and facilitate the birth process.
 However, the amount of amniotic fluid needed for a normal delivery can vary depending on a variety of factors, including the size and position of the baby, the mother’s pelvic shape, and the strength of her contractions.